-CAPABI LITY: skills and d knowledge 9 MOTIVATION What other area of improvement In what your wo bility hinde ering you in What is required by the job (job description) regarding the project management capability? capability / motivation wit consider the hin the unit to absorption notivations are i needed for the j What improve motivation ? ements are need ed to stimulate not included in this table would be needed (fill in the which ap esponding to o the answer (Fill in the number of the area which applies) (Fill in the number of the level which applies) (Fill in the number of the level which applies) (One sentence) (Fill in the num which apply) ber correspondir ng to the answer Yes/No Write one phr answer rase in the box o f the applicable One phrase Reduce quality Increase work time allocated to tasks Decrease motivation for project management, project preparation, fime management, strategic planning, public procurement other (specify) knowledge 2.
+CAPABI LITY: skills and d knowledge 9 MOTIVATION In what way is capability hindering you in What is required by the ls this What improvements a job (job description) capability / needed regarding the project skills / management capability? knowledge available? motivation wit lould you consider the What kind of motivations are needed for the job ?
+What improvements are needed to stin otivation within the unit to crease the absorption apacity What improvements are needed to stin motivation ? not included in this table would be needed (fill in the number corresponding to the answe which apply) (Fill in the number of the area which applies) number of the number of the (Fill in the number of th evel which level which applies) (One sentence) (Fill in the number corresponding to the answer which apply) Yes/No Write one phrase in the box o answer f the applicable One phrase Reduce quality Increase work time allocated to tasks Decrease motivation for project management, project preparation, fime management, strategic planning, public procurement other (specify) knowledge 2.
 Minimum 3.
 Satisfactory Training &coaching in 1. project management, 2.project preparation, 3. time management, 4. strategic planning, 5. public procurement 6. other (specify) 2.
 Average 3.
 Low Please explain why this is the case Working atmosphere/ environment Commitment Is this motivation available?
 Financially Working atmosphere/ environment Commitment 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53